GonzoReal/Gonzalo_Aguilar_Projects/README.md

 ### Data Altering in BigQuery

+in order to visualize we need the data be visual ready, next we import the data into BigQuery and transfrom it to our needs below:

 * aliasing column names to visulize and summarize the data in a more preferable way
 * filtering the data to list only the highest earning(last 30 days) console players
 * Limiting the results to focus only on the top 10 players